turingschool-examples/backend_mod_1_prework/day_3/questions.md

 ```

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
+This can be utilized to follow a decision path.